Are Foot Orthoses Worth it?

 The current worldwide market for foot orthoses is reported to be worth around 3 to 4-billion-dollars.
-A lot of people are manufacturing and buying them!
 Foot orthoses come in many different forms from different sources.
-They can be bought on Amazon for less than £5 and you can buy them from health professionals for several hundreds of pounds.
+They can be bought on Amazon for a small price and you can buy them from health professionals for several hundreds of pounds.

 First up let’s talk terminology:

 - Podiatrist/ Orthotist – Clinicians who prescribe orthoses